catlee/aosa-volume2/raw/mailman/mailman.rst

 .. figure:: tree.png

+   Figure 2.
 Message object tree of a complex MIME email message.

 Mailman will almost always modify the original message in some way.
 Sometimes, the transformations can be fairly benign, such as adding or